Hkd225/qwen-autonomous-agent/README.md

 ---

-## 📝 Lisensi
+## 📝 License

-MIT License - bebas digunakan untuk keperluan riset dan pengembangan.
+MIT License - free to use for research and development purposes.